thinca/vim-nind/.github/CONTRIBUTING.md

 ## About Neovim

 My plugin does not support Neovim.
 And, there are no plans to include codes for supporting Neovim.
-Because I do not use Neovim, so I can not keep the codes working on Neovim.
+Because I do not use Neovim, so I cannot keep the codes working on Neovim.
 Sorry.